kholterhoff/kholterhoff.github.io/S18_ENG_1102/Common_First_Week_Assignment.md

 <h3>Timeline</h3>

-Monday 8/28 at 9:00 AM: Assignment due on T-Square
+Monday 1/15 at 9:00 AM: Assignment due on Canvas

 <h3>Reflection</h3>

-* Reflect upon your strengths and weaknesses in completing the project.
-* What part of this project did you enjoy most and least?
-* What was the most challenging aspect of completing the Common First Week Assignment.
+* What were the main intellectual goals of the assignment?
+Please situate these goals in terms of the course theme and in terms of the communication strategies you were to learn or practice.
-* What is your argument or purpose, and how did you make the argument or purpose visible in your artifact?
+* What is your argument or purpose?
+How did you make the argument or purpose visible and persuasive in your artifact?
-* What modes does your artifact incorporate?
-Does one take precedence over the others?
+* Who is the intended audience for your artifact?
+Why is this an appropriate audience?
+How is your choice of audience reflected in your artifact?
+* What are the defining features of the genre or media that you are using in this project?
+How do you makeuse of these features?
 * If you had more time for revision, what would you change and why?